Stacked glass payment cards with a rupee symbol, Taj Mahal silhouette, and Indian flag

 Supported Exchanges & Wallets in India

-Bitget (8% BGB cashback, 0% FX) and Bybit (up to 10% at VIP tiers) are the strongest exchange-linked card options for Indian residents.
-Both operate through APAC entities and have not faced FIU-IND enforcement.
-Crypto.com (up to 5%, metal tiers with lounge access at DEL Terminal 3 and BOM Terminal 2) has maintained India availability.
-Coinbase (4%) serves India under global coverage.
+Bitget (8% BGB cashback, 0% FX, 0.9% conversion fee) is the strongest exchange-linked card option for Indian residents - verify current availability directly, as FIU-IND enforcement has affected multiple platforms.
+Crypto.com (up to 8%, metal tiers with airport lounge access at DEL Terminal 3 and BOM Terminal 2) has maintained India availability.

-The 30% tax makes borrow-to-spend uniquely valuable in India. ether.fi (3% cashback) and Nexo (2%) let holders access liquidity without triggering the 31.2% disposal tax.
-If you hold ETH with significant unrealized gains, borrowing against it and spending via card preserves your position while avoiding the tax event entirely.
-This strategy is more impactful in India than almost any other jurisdiction because of the no-loss-offset rule.
+The 30% tax makes borrow-to-spend more valuable in India than in lower-tax markets. ether.fi (3% cashback) lets holders access liquidity without triggering the 31.2% disposal tax.
+If you hold ETH with large unrealized gains, borrowing against staked ETH and spending the borrowed stablecoins via the ether.fi Cash card preserves your position while avoiding the tax event entirely.

 Domestic on-ramps: CoinDCX (FIU-IND registered, largest compliant exchange), CoinSwitch Kuber, ZebPay (India's oldest exchange, operating since 2014), and WazirX (post-hack, operations partially resumed) provide INR-to-crypto conversion via UPI, IMPS, and bank transfer.
 None offer card products.
 The standard Indian workflow is: buy USDC on a domestic exchange via UPI, transfer to an international card issuer, load and spend.
 The 1% TDS under Section 194S applies at the purchase step.